ruby-china/rails-guides/source/testing.md

 fixtures/       integration/    models/
 ```

 The `models` directory is meant to hold tests for your models, the `controllers` directory is meant to hold tests for your controllers and the `integration` directory is meant to hold tests that involve any number of controllers interacting.
+There is also a directory for testing your mailers and one for testing view helpers.

-Fixtures are a way of organizing test data; they reside in the `fixtures` folder.
+Fixtures are a way of organizing test data; they reside in the `fixtures` directory.

 The `test_helper.rb` file holds the default configuration for your tests.